kubernetes/website/content/en/docs/contribute/localization.md

 To collaborate on a development branch:

-1. A team member opens a development branch, usually by opening a new pull request against a source branch on https://github.com/kubernetes/website.
+1. A team member of [@kubernetes/sig-docs-l10n-admins](https://github.com/orgs/kubernetes/teams/sig-docs-l10n-admins) opens a development branch from a source branch on https://github.com/kubernetes/website.

     We recommend the following branch naming scheme: